 "No matter how many times he hears his adoption story... it always seems to surprise him.
 He is not a communicative child, and I honestly have very little idea how he feels about being adopted.
 Or much of anything.

 "Because almost everybody in your country is poor.
 That's just where you were born."

 During the holidays we talk a lot about being thankful for all we have, and about giving.
 But it's mostly me saying that, and him saying, "I want this.
 I want that."

 "Jesus was born poor, too, just like you," I said.
 His face brightened.
 "This song reminds me of you."

 I'll cut myself off there, but before I go I wanted to say a few words about this issue.
 We're off to what I think is a truly great start to 2003, particularly with respect to fiction.
 Jon Fried's story "Troddy" is unlike anything I've ever read.
 It and the other stories in this issue really illustrate how a character's unique point of view can breath more life into a story.
 In the case of Gokul Rajaram's "The Boy with the Hole in his Head," each character gets to exert its influence on the story.
 Stanley Jenkins' "The Dreamer" has a repugnant narrator whose point of view is nonetheless mesmerizing.
 Samuel deFayette uses the omniscience, both within the story and in the telling of it, to chilling effect in "Dave and Melinda."
-Be sure to check out these and all the other great stories, poetry, miscellany, humor, and reviews in this issue, along with the regular installments from Jenkins, Sampson, and Chaffin.
+Be sure to check out these and all the other great stories, poetry, miscellany, humor, and reviews in this issue, along with the regular installments from Jenkins, Paul Sampson, and CE Chaffin.